legendarycode3/nft-smart-contract/README.md

 ## Technologies Used
 The project is built using a modern Ethereum development stack focused on standards-compliant NFT development, deployment automation,  and comprehensive testing.
+The following technologies and

 ## Foundry